8 Things to Consider Before Purchasing a Video Surveillance System

 6. What is my preferred method of accessing my video surveillance system?

-This is becoming less, and less of a concern as most surveillance system providers offer numerous ways to access the cameras and footage.
+This is becoming less, and less of a concern as most business video surveillance providers offer numerous ways to access the cameras and footage.
 Most providers allow you access to your footage from anywhere, from the server to your cell phone.

 However, interfaces vary in usability, so if you believe that you will be accessing your footage from your cell phone most of the time, you should consider choosing a solution with a mobile interface.